 “All things being equal, people will do business with a friend; all things being unequal, people will still do business with a friend.”

 So what does this mean to you?
-It means do your homework.
-One of the most profound and yet simple truths I’ve ever learned from leadership expert and my long time mentor John C. Maxwell is to “Figure out what is important to people and then ask them about it often.”
+It means doing your homework.
+One of the most profound yet simple truths I’ve ever learned from a leadership expert and my long-time mentor, John C. Maxwell, is to “Figure out what is important to people and then ask them about it often.”

-If you’re in sales, you better know what’s important to your clients.
+You better know what’s important to your clients if you’re in sales.
 And I don’t mean the features and benefits of your products or services.
-It’s not that they’re not important in general.
-The key is whether they’re important to your client.
+It’s not that they’re not necessary in general.
+The key is whether they’re necessary to your client.